Code-Institute-Submissions/pauldardis-milestone-project-2/README.md

 * Valid Votes
 * Spoiled Votes

-User can click on the headings to sort the data

 ##### Refresh Button:
 This removes all filters and refreshes the graphs and tables back to normal.